Swastik1993/my-portfolio/content/home/industry.md

         * Built a proof-of-concept(POC) for tracking people's movement on live streaming videos.

       Awards:
-        * Won the Team Award for outstanding performance in 2nd Quarter of financial year 2019.
+        * Won the Quarterly Team Award for outstanding performance in 2nd Quarter of financial year 2019.

   - title: Intern
     company: ITC Infotech